Canada may have hit its long-awaited electric vehicle turning point | CBC News

 So is this latest federal move the watershed moment when Canada can switch everyone away from fossil fuel vehicles?
 Di Cara is hesitant to call it a sure thing.

-"I will only believe in the watershed moment when vehicles end up being sold and they are in drivers hands," said di Cara.
+"I will only believe in the watershed moment when vehicles end up being sold and they are in drivers' hands," said di Cara.
 "I think this is absolutely an enormous step in the right direction."

 Comments